 Once you head out of Houston on Highway 290, your first stop is about an hour down the road in Brenham.
 If you leave mid-morning, you’ll arrive in town just in time for lunch at Volare Italian Restaurant.
-The food is authentic yet accessible to those whose extent of Italian dining experience is spaghetti, ravioli, and chicken parmesan.
+The food is authentic, yet accessible to those whose Italian dining experiences is limited to spaghetti, ravioli, and chicken parmesan.
 If you’re a seafood lover, try the Salmone Alla Griglia, a fresh filet of salmon marinated in lemon pepper, grilled and served with fettuccine alfredo.
 Or, if you’re more in the mood for locally inspired fare, K-Bob’s Steakhouse is southern dining done right.
 Try the chicken fried chicken, but beware: It’s so much food you may have to be wheeled out.

 Now, onto your next small town stop ….

 If you start your trip early, you might find yourself in Brenham too early for lunch, but you may arrive in Elgin just in time to treat yourself to some Texas barbecue at Southside Market & Barbecue or Meyer’s Elgin Smokehouse.
 Both are fine places to get your barbecue fix and both will ship their products to your house.
 So you can try them on a plate with traditional barbecue sides, and later you can throw some on your own grill.

 Once you’ve made your stop in Elgin, you’re only a few miles from Austin!

 As you come into Austin on Highway 290, you can easily maneuver yourself to hot spots in East Austin including places for great dates and experiences that prove Austin’s weirdness isn’t just down south.
 But don’t limit yourself to one part of the city!

 Of course, we could go on and on about Austin — that’s what we’re here for!
 Just look at the rest of this website as proof.